 Don’t just pay that ticket!
 Let me try to get it reduced for you, maybe to “improper equipment.”
 Read below to find out why, and then call me at 919-683-2175.

-Many District Attorneys will allow a person charged with a speeding ticket or other moving violation to plead responsible to the reduced charge of “improper equipment,” also known as “IE.” How is this helpful?
-Improper equipment carries no driver’s license or insurance points.
+Many District Attorneys will allow a person charged with a speeding ticket or other moving violation to plead responsible to the reduced charge of “improper equipment,” also known as “I.E.” How is this helpful?
+Improper equipment is not a moving violation.
+It carries no driver’s license or insurance points.
 It’s the next best thing to having the case dismissed.

 As I said above, many District Attorneys will reduce cases to improper equipment.
 Many, but not all.
 The most notable exception around the Research Triangle Park (RTP) area is Wake County.
 Improper equipment is available in Durham, Orange, Chatham and Johnston Counties, but not Wake.